Q: What is the difference between Student Officers and Delegates?

 Q: What are the requirements to receive a certificate of participation?

-In Korea Model United Nations Summer 2023, you can receive a certificate if you:
+In Korea Model United Nations 2024, you can receive a certificate if you:

 - Have attended at least 7 out of 8 sessions in total;